 Since its inception in 2004, Farm Fresh Rhode Island has worked to achieve these four goals by managing farmers' markets in low-income and/or food insecure areas, accepting Food Stamp / SNAP benefits and WIC and Seniors Farmers Market coupons at these markets, and partnering with state agencies and area universities to offer healthy cooking demonstrations at the markets.

-- Over 212 seniors learned about local, nutritious food options at 5 senior centers from July to October.
+- More than 180 seniors learned about local, nutritious food options at 5 senior sites from June-August.